Galser/tfe-selfsigned-with-proxy/README.md

 ![Workspace settings](screenshots/21-workspace-settings.png)

 - Add your SSH key to the workspace.
 Click on Workspace Settings --> Manage SSH Keys -- and add one (same as on GitLab side).
-Or you cna add it per connection - choose the method you most comfortable with.
+Or you can add it per connection - choose the method you most comfortable with.

 - Now.
-Go back to GitLab or use your favorite Git client - change for example name opf the `null_resource` on line 14 and commit it to the repo :
+Go back to GitLab or use your favorite Git client - change for example name of the `null_resource` on line 14 and commit it to the repo :

 ```terraform
 ...